Thotti Jaya: Production

-After completing Vijay starrer Sachein, Kalaipuli Thanu approved the plotline of narrated by V. Z. Durai.
+After completing Sachein, producer Kalaipuli S. Thanu approved a plotline narrated by V. Z. Durai.
 Durai wanted Jeevan to play the lead role and also conducted test shoots with him, but the director was not impressed with his performance, so he replaced him with Silambarasan.
-Thanu was initially reluctant to have him as the lead actor since Thanu had misunderstandings with his father T. Rajender during the time of Cooliekkaran; he later made up his mind.
+Thanu was initially reluctant to have him as the lead actor since Thanu had misunderstandings with his father T. Rajendar during the time of Cooliekkaran; he later made up his mind.
 Nayanthara was initially selected as the heroine, but she was replaced with Gopika.
 Thotti Gaja was an early title for the film before Thotti Jaya was confirmed.
 Silambarasan refused to dub for the film after shooting citing salary problems; the problem was resolved in Tamil Nadu Producers Council.